PEAK-Legacy/DecoratorTools/README.txt

 For complete documentation, see the `DecoratorTools manual`_.

+Changes since version 1.8:

+  * The ``decorate_assignment`` decorator (and decorators based on it) are now much more debugger- and coverage-tool friendly, as it no longer changes the global trace hook if an active trace is detected.
+(And under Python 2.6+, an active global trace can be detected even if the frame-local trace is None.)
+This should be especially an improvement for tools that use different callables for their local and global trace hooks.

 Changes since version 1.7:

   * The ``@template_function`` decorator now supports using a return value